Brook trout: Angling

 Today, many anglers practice catch-and-release tactics to preserve remaining populations.
 Organizations such as Trout Unlimited have been at the forefront of efforts to institute air and water quality standards sufficient to protect the brook trout.
 Revenues derived from the sale of fishing licenses have been used to restore many sections of creeks and streams to brook trout habitat.

+Record

 The current world angling record brook trout was caught by Dr. W. J. Cook on the Nipigon River, Ontario, in July 1915.
 The 31 in trout weighed only 6.57 kg because, at the time of weighing, it was badly decomposed after 21 days in the bush without refrigeration.
 A 29 in brook trout, caught in October 2006 in Manitoba, is not eligible for record status since it was released alive.
 This trout weighed about 15.98 lb based on the accepted formula for calculating weight by measurements, and it currently stands as the record brook trout for Manitoba.